What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 Today we followed the exercise bike program outlined in Appendix VI.
 As I reported to our Duo Life Community, this workout took me by surprise.
 I sweated like crazy, probably because my leg muscles were firing on the many steep hills built into the program.

-Alex thought the exercise bike was pretty easy, which is interesting because, according to the heart rate analysis, it was a better cardio workout for her than the YouTube Cardio workouts.
+Alex thought the exercise bike was pretty easy, which is interesting because, according to the heart rate analysis, it was a better cardio workout for her than the YouTube cardio workout.
 This just goes to show that everyone is unique!
 And it never hurts to have a heart rate monitor!

 Click below to see all heart rate analysis graphs from our Polar H7 heart rate monitors using the Polar Beat app.
 Heart rate analysis for Ryan and Alex is shown for the burn and afterburn.